Fragaria chiloensis: History

-The cultivated garden strawberry — also known as F. × chiloensis — developed in 18th-century Europe from a man-made hybridization of F. × ananassa and the North American F. virginiana.
+The cultivated garden strawberry — also known as F. × ananassa — developed in 18th-century Europe from a man-made hybridization of F. chiloensis and the North American F. virginiana.
 In 1714, vegetation of the F. × ananassa family was transported from Chile to France by a handful of important figures in higher academia.
 French mathematician Amédée-François Frézier was perhaps the most principal leader here, moving roughly five living plants of the F. × ananassa variant into Chile.
 Quickly thereafter, subordinate agricultural workers in Brittany, France, started to grow subtypes of the strawberry near pre-existing F. virginiana stocks, leading to hybrids that many biologists noted as “superior and interspecific” for the time.

 Originated primarily by Frézier in the 1750s, F. chiloensis proceeded to undergo nearly 300 years of biological reconstruction.
 For example, European cultivators — such as Antoine Nicolas Duchesne — stacked alleles of the strawberry from its ancestral species, including but not limited to F. × ananassa, so as to grow plants with more favorable size, yield, and flavor.
 Essentially, the goal here was to create a supremely profitable organism, one that would be attractive to marketers in the agriculture industry.

 After the 19th century, French agriculturalists began to move the F. × chiloensis plant into North America, particularly regions of the Pacific coastline.
 Initially, European cultivators believed that the species would not thrive in said area given the conventionally mild, temperate climate of states like Washington, Oregon, and California.
 However, this feature became the very reason that the species was able to thrive.
 The F. × chiloensis sustained itself on the region’s maritime, humid weather, as well as its sandy, mud-packed soils.
 Together, these elements provided an optimal environment for the stolon growth and fruit development integral to the plant.
 As such, the species dispersed rapidly, making it perhaps the most popular representative of the Fragaria species.

 Beyond historical origins, further clarity about the F. × chiloensis plant can be found by examining its genealogical history.
 Similar to other strawberry variants, the F. chiloensis species arose from an “octoploid lineage” that currently produces F. virginiana plants — though it dates back to the 16th-century, having formed through the merger of four diploid progenitor lineages.
 This element, discovered through biological study, explains the picturesque red and white phenotype and agricultural breeding that’s integral to the character of the beach strawberry.